sqldef/sqldef/README.md

   - Securer interface to set password
 - [ ] Better PostgreSQL support
   - Basically this tool is tested/developed against MySQL.
 So psqldef has more unfixed bugs than mysqldef.
+  - Looks like even basic index handling is not working for now... to be fixed soon
   - Drop `pg_dump` command dependency to dump schema?
+  - The SQL parser said below is not good at parsing SQL for PostgreSQL and causes unexpected parse errors.
 - [ ] Replace SQL parser
   - xwb1989/sqlparser was [not for parsing DDL](https://github.com/xwb1989/sqlparser/issues/35).
+  - Actual MySQL SQL parser is more flexible than its behavior
   - Parse error does not report an error, and sometimes results in SEGV
 - [ ] Drop dynamic link to libc from mysqldef binary
   - The golang library lib/pq is the cause, so psqldef can't be fixed
+- [ ] Unit tests and CI

 ## License